+Lifting rings

-Lifting rings Your Sport Nautique / Air Nautique has lifting rings at the bow and also at the stem.
+Your Nautique has lifting rings at the bow and at the stern.
 These are designed to lift your boat in a steady and secure manner.
 Be certain to use a winch that has a lifting capacity sufficient for your boat.
-See boat weight specs in the front of this manual.
+See boat weight specifications in the front of this manual.
 These weights are dry weight.
 You must add the weight of the battery, fuel, and gear to the dry weight.